Halima Nałęcz - Kaleidoscope: A Celebration of Colour

 As an avid supporter of the arts, Halima had a strict rule that she would buy work by someone else to add to the Drian’s permanent collection for every painting of hers sold.
 By 1983, this rule meant she could donate a staggering 565 works to Polish national museums, including 80 of her own.
 Halima sadly passed away on 25th September 2008 but her legacy certainly still lives on.

-To celebrate the installation of a Green Plaque in honour of Halima, the Church Commissioners are funding a modern day recreation of the Drian Gallery at neighbouring 14 Porchester Place.
-The gallery will host a brand new exhibition entitled Kaleidoscope: A Celebration of Colour, curated by art critic and admirer of Halima, Robin Dutt.
+To celebrate the installation of a Green Plaque in honour of Halima, the Church Commissioners funded a modern day recreation of the Drian Gallery at neighbouring 14 Porchester Place.
+The gallery hosted a brand new exhibition entitled Kaleidoscope: A Celebration of Colour, curated by art critic and admirer of Halima, Robin Dutt.

-Robin Dutt’s exhibition will pay homage to the late artist who, when asked about her work in an interview, famously said “I believe in the medicine of colours”.
+Robin Dutt’s exhibition payed homage to the late artist who, when asked about her work in an interview, famously said “I believe in the medicine of colours”.
 In a bid to emulate what a modern day Drian Gallery may have looked like, Robin was enlisted to curate the pop-up gallery.
-After extensive research, the artists and works selected for the exhibition have been chosen by the way they demonstrate how their differing passions - figurative to abstract, plain colour fields to symbolist motifs - utilise the variance and power of colour.
+After extensive research, the artists and works selected for the exhibition were chosen by the way they demonstrate how their differing passions - figurative to abstract, plain colour fields to symbolist motifs - utilise the variance and power of colour.